rakaur/groupthink/README.md

 environment.
 For development you can usually leave this alone as it defaults to "development," but if you want production you need to set `RAILS_ENV`.

-Streams uses a postgresql database, specified via environment variables:
+Rails uses a postgresql database, specified via environment variables:

 * `DATABASE_HOST`
 * `DATABASE_PORT`